ManthanBohra/Logical-calculator/README.md

 - Launch MATLAB on your system.
 - Run the App:

-- Open the calcsaurav.m file in MATLAB.
+- Open the calcMB.m file in MATLAB.
 - Click the "Run" button or type calcsaurav in the command window.
 ## Using the App: